 Quantum channels can be equivalently defined as completely positive trace-preserving linear maps.
 These conditions ensure that if the input of the quantum channel is a density operator, then its output is also a density operator, and this property is stable under the tensor product operation.

-Suppose $\phi: M_n \to M_k$ is a quantum channel with noise operators $\{E_1, E_2, \dots, E_m\}$.
-Then Duan-Severini-Winter \cite{DuanSeveriniWinter_2013} define the \textbf{quantum graph} of the quantum channel $\phi$ to be the vector space $G_{\phi} := \Span \{E_i^\dagger E_j \} \subseteq M_n$.
+Suppose $\mathcal{E}: M_n \to M_k$ is a quantum channel with noise operators $\{E_1, E_2, \dots, E_m\}$.
+Then Duan-Severini-Winter \cite{DuanSeveriniWinter_2013} define the \textbf{quantum graph} of the quantum channel $\mathcal{E}$ to be the vector space $G_{\mathcal{E}} := \Span \{E_i^\dagger E_j \} \subseteq M_n$.
 The quantum graph contains the identity operator since $\sum_j E_j^\dagger E_j = I_n$.
 It is also closed under the adjoint operation, since $(E_i^\dagger E_j)^\dagger = E_j^\dagger E_i$.
 Hence it is an example of a \textbf{matrix system}\footnote{In particular it is an operator system - a unital $\dagger$-closed subspace of $B(H)$ for some Hilbert space $H$.} - i.e. a unital $\dagger$-closed linear subspace of $M_n$.

 To understand how the non-commutative graph of a quantum channel relates to the confusability graph of a classical channel, we need to introduce the notion of a quantum code.
 A \textbf{quantum code} is a linear subspace $C$ of a Hilbert space $H$.
 Let $P(C)$ be the unique orthogonal projection whose range is $C$.
 Given a matrix system $G \subseteq M_n$, a $k$-dimensional subspace $C \subset \mathbb{C}^n$ is called a \textbf{quantum clique} if $\dim(P(C)GP(C))=k^2$.
-It is called a \textbf{quantum anticlique} if $\dim(P(C)GP(C)) = 1$.
-These properites ensure that the dimension of the vector space $P(C) G P(C)$ is maximal for a clique and minimal for an anticlique.
+It is called a \textbf{quantum anti-clique} if $\dim(P(C)GP(C)) = 1$.
+These properties ensure that the dimension of the vector space $P(C) G P(C)$ is maximal for a clique and minimal for an anti-clique.